saifobe/reading-notes/ReadNotes/ReadClass26.md

 ### What is the difference between Bootstrap and Tailwind?
 Bootstrap is a framework for building responsive, mobile-first sites.
 Tailwind is a utility-first CSS framework for rapidly building custom user interfaces.
 Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.

+### What is the difference between Django and Flask?
+Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+Flask is a micro web framework written in Python.
+It is classified as a microframework because it does not require particular tools or libraries.